xorbitsai/inference/doc/source/user_guide/launch.rst

 Records used by automatic startup are protected from deletion.
 In authenticated deployments, browser caches are separated by the username in the access token;
 configuration data owned by another user is not placed in that cache.

+The history dialog also lists configurations owned by the current user for other model names.
+These records are never applied automatically.
+After the user confirms **Use as Template**, Xinference keeps the current model name, removes the previous model UID and history or automatic-startup metadata, and copies the remaining launch options into the form without starting a model.